SidonTheTroll/NvChad-Colemak/.github/README.md

 - lua/core/default-config.lua
 - lua/core/mappings.lua

+## Added keybinds

+- Tagbar
+- Split

+Check these two in the cheat sheet.

-These are to made suitable to navigate using Colemak but only in insert mode.
+Also these are to made suitable to navigate using Colemak but only in insert mode.
 Feel free to also implement in normal mode.

 ## History